European History - From Prehistory To 19TH Century

 Bonaparte.
 His reign started in 1799 with the formation of First Consul.
 He

-became emperor in 1804 AD.
-He initially established internal security and
+became emperor in 1804 AD and established internal security and

-prosperity by uniting different sections of France and then formed the First French Empire by establishing
+prosperity by uniting different sections of France.
+Later, he formed the First French Empire by establishing

-rule in modern day Italy, Spain, Germany and large area of western and southern
+rule in modern-day Italy, Spain, Germany, and large parts of western and southern

 Europe.
 His period is known as a shining period of revolutionary France.
 He was

-finally defeated by the Seventh Coalition in 1815 at Battle of Waterloo.
+finally defeated by the Seventh Coalition in 1815 at the Battle of Waterloo.

 The French

-and Industrial revolution sparked the nationalists’ movements in many areas of
+and Industrial revolutions sparked nationalist movements in many areas of

 Europe.
 These movements were based on racial unity (common language and